hovenko/solid-webapp-react-skeleton-yarn-webpack/README.md

 For building, it uses:

+* [Yarn](https://yarnpkg.com/) for application project management (building, dependencies, etc).
-* Webpack to create a web application distribution and supplies a developer friendly web server.
+* [Webpack](https://webpack.js.org/) to create a web application distribution and supplies a developer friendly web server.
-* Yarn for node package dependency management.
+* [Babel](https://babeljs.io/) for compiling the Javascript source to web browser compatible code.

 Included dependencies are: